gavinmonahan/RecombinationMapper/README.md

 # RecombinationMapper

-Python package for recombination rate, haplotype block, and structural variation estimation
+Python package for recombination rate estimation and haplotype block and structural variation detection.

 # Installation